CMU-Graphics/Scotty3D-docs/guide/model.md

 <video src="{{ site.baseurl }}/guide/model_mode/linear_subd.mp4" controls preload muted loop style="max-width: 100%; margin: 0 auto;"></video>

-- Catmull-Clark Subdivision: _[Note: this method is for meshes without boundary only!]_
-Just as with linear subdivision, each polygon is split into quadrilaterals, but this time the vertex positions are updated according to the [Catmull-Clark subdivision rules](https://en.wikipedia.org/wiki/Catmull-Clark_subdivision_surface),
+- Catmull-Clark Subdivision: Just as with linear subdivision, each polygon is split into quadrilaterals, but this time the vertex positions are updated according to the [Catmull-Clark subdivision rules](https://en.wikipedia.org/wiki/Catmull-Clark_subdivision_surface),